EricPascolo/CHECK/README.md

 It is not necessary to specify a name of setting for each architecture, as in the example above for arch2 **CHECK** loads the *default* setting for that architecture.

+If your cluster is not scheduler equipped or you pre allocate the nodes, you can use directly ssh to submit **CHECK** remote commad, adding to command line the flag *--ssh*, in this case the architecture needs only to indentify a pool of nodes where ssh launch a slave command.
+When you add *--ssh* flag you implicitly use *--master --singleton* flag.

 ***

 ## CHECKTEST

 ### 1. Structure of directory